belaarany/schema-validator/README.md

 It will be an array which contains the invalid keys with all its parents, for instance `born.date.foo`.

+### Invalid types
+_Error key: `invalidTypes`._

+This error object will be returned once there are any type errors.

+For instance, in the schema if you set type of `year` to be `number`, and the body's key has different type, then this error will be returned.

+### Out of enum
+_Error key: `outOfEnum`._

+If you set an enum on a property, the validator will force the body's value to be one of the enum's value.

 ## Example

 The `schema.json` file: